Dual-threat quarterback: History in the NFL

-Pre-modern era and early modern era (1920s–1940s)
+Early era (1920s–1940s)

 The NFL's modern era is generally thought to have begun in 1933, as a result of the NFL breaking away from college rules and the introduction of its own rule book, which included many foundational game elements.
+One such game feature was allowing for forward passes to be made from anywhere behind the line of scrimmage; as such, the era since 1933 has also been referred to as the "forward pass era".

 Prior to the advent of the modern era, many players were two-way players, as league rules prohibited most substitutions.
 Largely interchangeable, players would play multiple positions on offense and defense even into the early 1940s.
-Due to this, passers were just as, if not more likely to run with the football than to pass.
-However, they would become more specialized in position over time, "as coaches adopted new strategies to take advantage of players with unique physical attributes and skills — all in the name of trying to gain an edge on their opponents."
-As a result, quarterbacks became distinct passers of the football, whereas halfbacks would absorb much of the run play responsibilities on a team.
+Due to this, passers were just as, if not more, likely to run with the football than to pass.
+Players became more specialized in position over time, as coaches incorporated new game strategies to account for players' "unique physical attributes and skills".
+Run plays drove much of a team's offensive output, with running responsibilities being absorbed by halfbacks (also referred to as tailbacks or running backs), whereas quarterbacks became distinct passers of the football.